Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the tree is empty.

-Removes and returns the value with the smallest key:
+Removes and returns one value with the smallest key:
 ```
 int min_value = tree.pop_min();
 ```